Fella vs Apple Screen Time

 Why people switch to Fella

 A cap that actually holds.
 No "one more minute" loop you can keep tapping into at 1am.
-One 5-minute unlock a day, and when it's gone, the app locks itself back up whether you're ready to stop or not.
+One 5-minute unlock per session, and when it's gone, the app locks itself back up whether you're ready to stop or not.

 Built to be hard to talk your way around.
 Fella is designed around the exact ways people quietly beat Screen Time, not bolted on as an afterthought to a parental-control menu built for someone else's kid.